kanidm/kanidm/kanidm_book/src/administrivia.md

 # Administration Tasks

-There are a number of tasks that you may wish to perform as an administrator of a service like Kanidm.
+This chapter describes some of the routine administration tasks for running a Kanidm server, such as making backups and restoring from backups, testing server configuration, reindexing, verifying data consistency, and renaming your domain.

 # Backup and Restore

-With any idm software, it's important you have the capability to restore in case of a disaster - be that physical damage or mistake.
+With any IDM software, it's important you have the capability to restore in case of a disaster - be that physical damage or a mistake.
 Kanidm supports backup and restore of the database with two methods.

-## Method 1
+## Method 1 (Preferred)

 Method 1 involves taking a backup of the database entry content, which is then re-indexed on restore.
 This is the preferred method.